 Last year, the overall funding rate for ETA program was approximately 22%.

+Benefits.
 English Teaching Assistantship grantees will be provided with round-trip transportation; maintenance for the academic year; supplemental health and accident coverage; tuition assistance, in some cases; and language or orientation programs, where appropriate.

 An overview of eligibility requirements are listed below; however applicants should visit the "Eligibility" portion of the Fulbright website for complete details.